just-zoomit/zccapps-js-sample/Engagement-Scenarios/2_context-switching-scenarios.md

 This document provides step-by-step test flows for validating how your Zoom App handles **context switching between active engagements** in the Zoom Contact Center (ZCC).

 Mark each checkbox as ✅ (Pass) or ❌ (Fail) as you go.
 ---
+### Prerequisites
+* Contact Center License
+* Zoom Global Phone Number
+* For Web Chat, Zoom Contact Center SDK or
+* For SMS, 10DLC enable on your Zoom account

+---

 ## Pre-checks (required for all flows)